We Covered this in our Weekly Wire Round up

-The WSFF has chapters in Canada, Europe, and the U.S., expanding into Latin America and Asia soon.
-Founded by global executives from various industries, it focuses on developing the supply chain community leaders through networking events and mentorship programs.
+The WSFF has chapters in Canada, Europe, and the U.S., soon expanding into Latin America and Asia.
+Founded by global executives from various industries, it focuses on developing supply chain community leaders through networking events and mentorship programs.

 Expanding to South California:

 “The goal is to allow logistics providers to come together and share ideas,” said Rich Filippi, director of business development at TEC Equipment Inc., which is hosting the event.
 “We’re hoping that we can get everyone together so they can learn from each other.”

 The Worldwide Supply Chain Federation launched a West Coast branch, The SoCal Supply Chain Meetup group (#TSCSCM), to unite supply chain experts, technologists, startup founders, and other innovators across Southern California.